Starčevica

-Starčevica as local community
+Local community status

-Starčevica as local community started existing on April 27 1978 when officially became a part of the city.
-Today is one of the biggest local communities of City of Banja Luka with estimated population about 30,000 inhabitants.
-As every other local community in Banja Luka, Starčevica has its Local Community Council that is elected by 15 123 people and the council has 11 members on 2017 local community elections.
-All members of council are members of Alliance of Independent Social Democrats.
+Starčevica attained local community status on April 27, 1978, when it officially became a part of the city.
+Today is one of the biggest local communities of City of Banja Luka with estimated population about 40,000 inhabitants.
+As every other local community in Banja Luka, Starčevica has its Local Community Council that is elected by 15,123 people and the council has 11 members on 2017 local community elections.
+All members of the council are members of the Alliance of Independent Social Democrats.

 Starčevica is constituted on 2006 by City Assembly of Banja Luka and territory of local community has streets: Vojvode Stepe Stepanovića (numbers: 89-199 and 62-146), Koste Jarića, Miloša Dujića, Danila Perovića, dr Vojislava Đede Kecmanovića, Josifa Pančića, Vaclava Havleka Vene, Milovana Hrvaćanina, Rajka Bosnića, Save Ljuboje, Kosovke djevojke, Sime Miljuša, Slobodana Dubočanina (former VIII prigradski put), Tuzlanska (numbers: 1-23 and 2-48), Srpskih ustanika, Ognjena Price, Jovana Jančića, Prve krajiške brigade NO, Jug Bogdana, Stevana Bulajića (from house numbers 43 and 122 till the end), Starog Vujadina, Cerska, Majke Jugovića (numbers: 1-21), Milice Stojadinović Srpkinje, Srpskih dobrovoljaca, Visokih Dečana, Manastira Gračanice, Studenička, Saničkih žetelaca and Stevana Prvovjenčanog.

 Starčevica has borders with local communities Ada, Borik 1, Centar 1, Obilićevo 1, Obilićevo 2, Srpske Toplice and Debeljaci.

-Because of a lot of administrative problems Starčevica tends to get status of city municipality for reason of solving its problems that are seeable in education (in Starčevica there is only one school) and other problems.
-As it was said by former president of the Local Community Council Đorđe Knežević, Starčevica has no green market, sports hall, kindergartens in number that is necessary and only school has much more students than it should be.
-Increasing of population also makes a problem in this neighborhood because of lack of local institutions that will help to population.
+Because of a lot of administrative problems Starčevica tends to get status of city municipality for reason of solving its problems that are visible in education (in Starčevica there is only one school) and other problems.
+As noted by former president of the Local Community Council Đorđe Knežević, Starčevica has no green market, sports hall, kindergartens in number that is necessary and only school has many more students than it should.
+The increased population also makes a problem in this neighborhood because of lack of local institutions that will help to population.

-Slava of the local community is Nativity of Mary (September 21 by Eastern Orthodox liturgical calendar).
+Slava of the local community is Nativity of Mary (September 21 according to the Eastern Orthodox liturgical calendar).